garbo-succus/r3f-control-kit/README.md

 # r3f-orbit-camera

 This is a [Zustand](https://github.com/pmndrs/zustand)-based orbit camera for react-three-fiber.
 It aims to provide a more React-like API than other cameras.
+Note that controls are not part of this library; try [r3f-orbit-controls](https://github.com/garbo-succus/r3f-orbit-controls)

+A demo is available [here](https://codesandbox.io/s/r3f-orbit-camera-6otwuk).

-If you just want a simple React component that takes `origin` and `coords` as props, see [r3f-simple-orbit-camera](https://github.com/garbo-succus/r3f-simple-orbit-camera).
+If you just want a simple React component that takes `origin` and `coords` as props, try [r3f-simple-orbit-camera](https://github.com/garbo-succus/r3f-simple-orbit-camera).

 # Getting started